 Here's an example in the field of drama.
-A primary source in this area could be a theater's 1998 performances of an adaptation of Samuel Beckett's "Waiting for Godot."
-A drama critic's published review of the adaptation would be a great secondary source.
-A pamphlet distributed by the theater that chronicles all of the performances of this play during the '90s (and which might refer to the critic's review) might also be a useful source - if the critic was well-respected and the review was positive.
+A primary source in this area could be a theater's 1998 performances of an adaptation of Samuel Beckett's Waiting for Godot, while a drama critic's published review of the adaptation would be a great secondary source.

+A pamphlet distributed by the theater that chronicles all of the performances of this play during the '90s (and which might refer to the critic's review) might also be a useful source-if the critic was well respected and the review was positive.

-Subject Primary Secondary Tertiary Drama 1998 Adaptation of "Waiting for Godot" Drama critic's review Pamphlet about the theater's history All sources - primary, secondary, and tertiary - can be useful in the research process.
-Their importance
+Subject Primary Secondary Tertiary Drama 1998 Adaptation of Waiting for Godot Drama critic's review Pamphlet about the theater's history

-All sources - primary, secondary, and tertiary - can be useful in the research process.
-Their importa depends on the writer's needs and purpose.
+As you can see, primary, secondary, and tertiary sources can all be useful in the research process.
+Their importance depends on the writer's needs and purpose.